Investors

 The Internal Audit Unit is a work unit within the Company that performs audits and gives independent, objective, and professional advice.

 The establishment of the Internal Audit Unit refers to Bapepam-LK Regulation No. IX.1.7, attachment of the Decree of the Chairman of Bapepam-LK No. Kep-496/BL/2008 dated November 28, 2008, regarding the Establishment and Guidelines for Drafting an Internal Audit Charter (Bapepam-LK Regulation No. IX.1.7).
 This regulation was later revoked to OJK Regulation No. 56/POJK.04/2015 dated December 29, 2015 (POJK No. 56/2015).
-The Company’s Internal Audit Unit always complies with POJK No. 56/2015.

 Internal Audit Unit’s Charter

-• Structure and position;
+4. Structure and position

-• Duties and responsibilities;
+5. Duties and responsibilities

-• Code of Ethics;
+7. Code of Ethics

 Internal Audit Unit’s Structure and Position